 At the end of 2016 the English Surfing Federation merged with the British organising body for Surfing, Surfing GB, to enable Surfing England to achieve the NGB status.

-The structure of the organisation, under the board of twelve volunteer directors, fits with best practice guidelines set out by Sport England; whilst the professional team of four staff man the North Devon office.
+The structure of the organisation, under the board of twelve volunteer directors, fits with best practice guidelines set out by Sport England; whilst the professional team of five staff man the North Devon office.